saikrishnatbijil/questdb.io/blog/2021-07-06-newsletter-6.md

 ## High-cardinality benchmarks

 We previously wrote about the maximum throughput of different time series databases.
-To follow up, we ran high-cardinality benchmarks, which is a common pain point for time-series databases.
-We were happy with the results showing how QuestDB handles up to 10 million unique devices, and we published an article with the results and methodologmy:
+To follow up, we ran [high-cardinality](/glossary/high-cardinality/) benchmarks, which is a common pain point for time-series databases.
+We were happy with the results showing how QuestDB handles up to 10 million unique devices, and we published an article with the results and methodology:

 [![Chart showing trends of ingestion rate](/img/blog/2021-07-06/high-cardinality-benchmakrs.webp)](/blog/2021/06/16/high-cardinality-time-series-data-performance/)